farkmarnum/maps-but-its-just-an-arrow/README.md

 ## wat

-Ever use Google Maps / Apple Maps / Mapquest / Bing-me-there (idk) and think to yourself,
+Have you ever used Google Maps / Apple Maps / Mapquest / Bing-me-there (idk) and thought:

 > This is too complicated!
 All these complicated squiggly lines and colors... all I need is an arrow telling me which way to go!